 The closest emergency clinics:

 South Daytona on US1 (386)761-1911.
 Holly Hill/Ormond is 386-252-0206.
 Ormond/Holly Hill is a 24/7 clinic.

 Saying goodbye to your beloved friend is a loving but difficult decision.
 Circumstances are often too stressful for either you or your pet to make the trip to your veterinary clinic.
 Now those final precious moments can be spent with your pet in the comfort and familiarity of their home surrounded by all that they love.

-I am available Monday, Tuesday, Thursday and Friday from 10 AM - 4 PM.
+Days and hours may vary.
+Please call for availability.
 I can be reached by telephone or email.
 Please leave a message and I will call you back.
-For assistance outside of the hours I am available (for cats and small dogs), please contact Dr. Diane Perry with Compassionate Cat Care at 386-846-8619.
+For assistance outside of the hours I am available: Dr. Ericka Mendez with Lap of Love Home Euthanasia who serves Palm Coast and areas of Volusia 386-382-1629 For cats and dogs under 20 pounds please contact Dr. Diane Perry at 386-846-8619.

 The reason why dogs don't live as long as people according to a 6 year old:

 "People are born so that they can learn how to live a good Life - - like loving everybody all the time and being nice, right?'
 The Six-year-old continued, 'Well, dogs already know how to do that, so they don't have to stay as long."

 Here are some signs your pet might display when it may be time to speak to your veterinarian about euthanasia:

 If you are considering euthanasia for your pet, your veterinarian can be a medical guide and companion for you.
 There will be qualituy of life discussions, financial discussions, and every other element of end-of-life care will be discussed.